Skip to main content

 • Incentive Structure ∞ Any financial incentive must be available to all participants who complete the wellness activity, regardless of whether they answer the specific questions about family medical history.

 These legal stipulations work together to form a protective barrier.
-They allow for the existence of wellness programs, which can be beneficial, while ensuring that your most sensitive remains under your control.
+They allow for the existence of wellness programs, which can be beneficial, while ensuring that your most sensitive health information remains under your control.
 The system is designed to prevent a situation where you feel compelled to trade your genetic privacy for financial rewards or favorable treatment at work.

 Academic